Alifener/terraform-docker-tomcat/README.md

 AWS Region : eu-west-2

+Create an S3 bucket and use the bucket name in tfstate.tf file (e.g. bucket = "umg-terraform-docker-bucket")

 Run Terraform Code to create the insfrastructure

+1.terraform init

-1. terraform plan -out out.terraform
+2.terraform plan -out out.terraform

-2. terraform apply out.terraform (you can re-run this command if ecs resource fails)
+3.terraform apply out.terraform (you can re-run this command if ecs resource fails)

-3. Check the output for ecr url and application endpoint url.
+4.Check the output for ecr url and application endpoint url.

 Create a Docker Image and push it to Amazon ECR